oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 Section 4.1 of OAuth 2.0 {{RFC6749}} MUST also follow these additional requirements described in this section.

-In summary, browser-based applications using the Authorization Code flow:
+Concretely, browser-based applications using the Authorization Code grant type:

 * MUST use PKCE ({{RFC7636}}) when obtaining an access token ({{auth_code_request}})
-* MUST Protect themselves against CSRF attacks ({{pattern-oauth-browser-csrf}}) by either:
+* MUST Protect themselves against CSRF attacks (See section {{pattern-oauth-browser-csrf}} below for more details) by either:
   * ensuring the authorization server supports PKCE, or
-  * by using the OAuth 2.0 `state` parameter or the OpenID Connect `nonce` parameter to carry one-time use CSRF tokens
+  * by using the OAuth `state` parameter, or
+  * the OpenID Connect `nonce` parameter to carry one-time use CSRF tokens
 * MUST Register one or more redirect URIs, and use only exact registered redirect URIs in authorization requests ({{auth_code_redirect}})

-In summary, OAuth 2.0 authorization servers supporting browser-based applications using the Authorization Code flow:
+Concretely, OAuth authorization servers supporting browser-based applications using the Authorization Code grant type:

 * MUST require exact matching of registered redirect URIs ({{auth_code_redirect}})
 * MUST support the PKCE extension ({{auth_code_request}})
 * MUST NOT issue access tokens in the authorization response ({{implicit_flow}})
-* If issuing refresh tokens to browser-based applications ({{pattern-oauth-browser-rt}}), then:
+* If issuing refresh tokens to browser-based applications (See section {{pattern-oauth-browser-rt}} below for more details), then:
   * MUST rotate refresh tokens on each use or use sender-constrained refresh tokens, and
   * MUST set a maximum lifetime on refresh tokens or expire if they are not used in some amount of time
   * when issuing a rotated refresh token, MUST NOT extend the lifetime of the new refresh token beyond the lifetime of the original refresh token if the refresh token has a preestablished expiration time